szu-ai/uav-policy-transfer-drl/README.md

 4. Places the UAV at a domain-specific starting location and altitude.
 5. Resets the current target index and route progress.
 6. Resets proxy-SLAM / cuVSLAM state.
-7. Starts a new paper-metric episode record.
+7. Starts a new metric episode record.
 8. Synchronizes the visual UAV and sensors in the Isaac scene.
 9. Returns the initial observation.